abego/extensionmethodjava/README.md

 `super.m()` call, no polymorphism involved here.

-Translated to our "Extension methods" scenario we can now easily implement a `super` call (assuming both calling and called methods are extension methods): just call the static method of the super class' extension class:
+Translated to our "Extension methods" scenario we can now easily implement a `super` call to an extension methods: just call the static method of the super class' extension class: